harperj/ml-agents/docs/Learning-Environment-Create-New.md

 2. Name the GameObject "Target"
 3. Select Target to view its properties in the Inspector window.
 4. Set Transform to Position = (3,0.5,3), Rotation = (0,0,0), Scale = (1,1,1).
-5. On the Cube's Mesh Renderer, expand the Materials property and change the default-material to *Block*.
+5. On the Cube's Mesh Renderer, expand the Materials property and change Default-Material to *Block*.

 ![The Target Cube in the Inspector window](images/mlagents-NewTutBlock.png)